Do you want to disable automatic update email notifications in WordPress?

 Even if you disable WordPress auto-update emails, there are other WordPress notification emails that you may not want to miss.

-For instance, if you run a WooCommerce store, then you would want to receive notifications when a new order is placed.
+For instance, if you run a WooCommerce store, then you will want to receive notifications when a new order is placed.

-Similarly, if you sell an online course or run a membership website, then you may want to receive email alerts when new users sign up.
+Similarly, if you sell an online course or run a membership website, then you might want to receive email alerts when new users sign up.

-You would also want to make sure that emails sent to users are delivered.
-Like forgot password emails, payment receipt emails, or order confirmation notifications.
+You will also want to make sure that emails sent to users are delivered, including forgotten password emails, payment receipt emails, and order confirmation notifications.

 To send emails, WordPress uses the PHP mail function.
-This function is easily misused by spammers, and your emails may end up in spam.
+This function is easily misused by spammers, and your emails may end up in the spam folder.

-To make sure all your important WordPress notification emails reach the user’s inbox, you need to use a proper SMTP service to send emails.
+To make sure all your important WordPress notification emails reach your users’ inboxes, you will need a proper SMTP service to send emails.

 This is where the WP Mail SMTP plugin comes in.
-It allows you to use an SMTP service to send all your WordPress notification emails.
+It uses an SMTP service to send all your WordPress notification emails.

-You can use it with a paid SMTP service provider as well as a free SMTP service like Gmail combined with the free version of the WP Mail SMTP plugin.
+You can use it with a paid SMTP service provider or a free SMTP service like Gmail combined with the free version of the WP Mail SMTP plugin.

 For more details, see our guide on How to set up WP Mail SMTP on your WordPress site.

-That’s all.
 We hope this article helped you learn how to disable automatic update email notifications in WordPress.
-You may also want to see our guide on the must-have WordPress plugins for business websites and our comparison of the best email marketing services to grow your sales.
+You may also want to see our other WordPress guides for your email notifications updates and settings.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.